KevinITS-site/KevinITS-site.github.io/another-page.md

 owl:sameAs <br>
 <https://w3id.org/arco/resource/Agent/f006a78cf246d5b7d73539da8eac78e3> <br>

 Following these considerations, we believe it could also be useful to link the preparatory works to their final versions or vice versa.
-Our question is: are there any properties in ArCo that define this type of relationship?
-To answer it, we research in ArCo's Documentation to identify related properties.
+Our question is: <i>are there any properties in ArCo that define this type of relationship?</i> To answer it, we research in ArCo's Documentation to identify related properties.
 Such a property might be found in the Context Description module of the ArCo ontology.
 We find out that, as a matter of fact, this object property already exists:

 <a href= "https://w3id.org/arco/ontology/context-description/hasRelatedWork">a-cd:hasRelatedWork</a> <br>